 About me

 I am currently a postdoc in the Iler-CaraDonna lab group at the Chicago Botanic Garden.
 My primary role is working with Dr. Amy Iler on a project to better understand the consequences of phenological shifts on plant populations.
-Additionally, I am co-PI with Dr. Paul CaraDonna on a recently funded NSF grant to study the effects of climate change on solitary bee populations.
+Additionally, I am co-PI with Dr. Paul CaraDonna on a recently funded NSF grant to study the effects of climate change and biotic interactions on solitary bee populations.
 See my Research Page for more details.

 Previously, I completed my PhD with Dr. Rachael Winfree, at Rutgers University, where I studied the landscape and population ecology of wild bees, with a focus on population responses to habitat availability.
 I also completed a masters with Dr. Matthias Leu, where I studied the association between forest fragmentation and tick-borne pathogens.
 In undergrad, I worked with Dr. Rebecca Bunn to study the role of arbuscular mycorrhizal fungi in soil decomposition.